Catt-168/Project-BookStore/README.md

 ## Usage

 Once the application is running, you can use tools like Postman.
 Remember to include any necessary authentication tokens for protected endpoints.
-If you are having problems running on your machine, mail to [satpaingthu168@gmail.com] I am also trying to dockerize the app.
+If you are having problems running on your machine, mail to [satpaingthu168@gmail.com].
-Thanks!
+I am also trying to dockerize the app.